lyngner/math_visuals/infra/static-site/README.md

 [`aws cloudformation deploy`](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html)
 against [`template.yaml`](./template.yaml).
 Passing `--force-upload` ensures CloudFront receives the latest behaviours even when the parameter values do not change.
+After deployment the script creates an invalidation for the API-backed path prefixes (`/api/*`, `/bildearkiv/*`, `/svg/*` and `/figure-library/*`) so any cached SPA fallbacks are evicted when the behaviour order changes.
 Override any of the values—along with `STACK_NAME`, `SHARED_STACK_NAME`, or `TEMPLATE_FILE`—by exporting the matching environment variables before running the script.
+Set `SKIP_CLOUDFRONT_INVALIDATION=1` to skip the automatic invalidation if you need to conserve invalidation quotas and can tolerate cache expiration instead.

 To override the cache policy used for API behaviours, export `CACHE_POLICY_ID=<policy-id>` before running `scripts/deploy-static-site.sh`.